-Jesus begins this parable by comparing the kingdom of heaven, the reign of God, to a landowner hiring workers.
-He hires some early in the morning and agrees to pay them a denarius.
+Jesus goes on to compare the kingdom of heaven, the reign of God, to a landowner hiring workers.
+Remember that one of the important things to understand about parables is that a parable is not the same as an allegory.
+In an allegory, everything represents something else.
+In a parable, there is a main point being communicated, but we should never try to press the analogies too far.
+So God is like a man who owns land and is hiring workers.
+And he hires some early in the morning and agrees to pay them a denarius.
 This is an important detail to the story.
 A denarius (slide) was a silver coin that was a typical day's pay for a solider, a living wage.
 In this parable, the land owner is hiring day laborers.
 Day laborers were unemployed men who would go to the marketplace hoping that someone would hire them for the day.
 Day laborers were typically hired for a fraction of a denarius, since they couldn't negotiate and competition was fierce.
 In other words, a denarius was a very generous offer for a day laborer.
-Continuing in Matthew 20: